Articles on: Annotations

 How do I create Color Presets?

-While using Annotation tools such as text marking, typing, free draw, or shape, tap the colored circle on the Toolbar to open the Style Palette.
+While using annotation tools such as text marking, typing, free draw, or shapes, tap the colored circle on the Toolbar to open the Style Palette.
+From there you can customize colors, fonts, opacity, and line weight — the options shown depend on the tool.

-What's Next?
+What's Next

 What are Saved Annotations and how do I use them?